Jenny McTague ’17 was a sustainability intern at the City of Evanston while majoring in environmental studies and economics.

-Environmental studies students most often find a home in the Health Care and Science or Law, Policy, and Nonprofit pathway.
+Environmental studies students most often find a home in the Science and Health Care or Law and Public Service pathway.

 To get an idea for which pathways students might join based upon some common environmental studies interests, check these out:

-- Environmental Lawyer – Law, Policy, and Nonprofit
+- Environmental Lawyer – Law and Public Service

-- Educator – Health Care and Science + Law, Policy, and Nonprofit
+- Educator – Science and Health Care + Law and Public Service

-- Nonprofit Manager/Director – Law, Policy, and Nonprofit
+- Nonprofit Manager/Director – Law and Public Service

-- Energy Researcher – Health Care and Science
+- Energy Researcher – Science and Health Care

 - Photographer – Creative Arts